Urology Care Foundation - What is Urologic Radiology?

 • Infection

-For more information visit our UrologyHealth.org article on ultrasounds and the different types.
+For more details, visit our web article on ultrasound imaging.

 What is Venography

-For this test, a contrast dye is injected into the renal veins with a catheter.
+For this test, contrast (dye) is injected into the renal veins through an IV.
 Then X-ray images are taken within seconds.
-Epinephrine injected first, may allow for better images.
+Giving a medicine called epinephrine, first, may allow for better images.
 Venography is being done less often, as tools such as Doppler ultrasound have improved.

 More Information